 Creativity Needs Time to Blossom

 Your creativity is the fuel that runs the engine of your career.
 Since you plan on becoming a freelancer as a creative, it is safe to assume that you have a talent for making art or excelling in the creative field that you have chosen.
 Patience here is key though.
 Raw talent is not enough for a success story; perseverance and constant loops of trial and error are required for the right concoction.
 Look at unique places for inspiration.
 When it comes to creativity, thinking outside the box is the way to go.

 Meet Your Clients in Person

 Even though we talk about the superiority of digitalization, an offline approach adds a ‘human’ touch to things.
 Meeting your leads and clients in person shows that you make substantial efforts in your career.
 It highlights the importance with which you look at things professionally.
+If you have no office, you can always use a coworking space for such meetings.
+When you have conversations with your clients in person, it imparts a personal side to your profession.
 When you have conversations with your clients in person, it imparts a personal side to your profession.
 It is not always about business and money and showing this to your clients can buff up your image in front of them.
 Literally going out there also gives you the experience to tackle real-life scenarios and problems.
 You get to see how things are done.
 For example, if you are working for a carpet manufacturer, go and visit their manufacturing unit.
 Meet the staff and see how rugs are hand crafted with your own eyes.
 Ask genuine questions and form long-lasting bonds with people.